Moneyba/RestApi/README.md

 The POST parameters in this request are explained below.

-- grant_type=password - This tells the server we’re using the Password grant type
+- grant_type=password - This tells the server you’re using the Password grant type
-- username= - The username of the user who wants to enter the application
+- username=user@example.com - The username of a registered user who wants to enter the application
-- password= - The password of the user who wants to enter the application
+- password=password - The password of the user who wants to enter the application
-- client_id= - The public identifier of the application.
+- client_id=client - The public identifier of the application.
-- client_secret= - The public identifier secret.
+- client_secret=secret - The public identifier secret.

 The server replies with an access token in the following format: